The Trajectory Problem

 The appearance of the score function above is not a coincidence of notation.
 For a Gaussian path, the

-velocity field and the score are related by an invertible linear formula: each is recoverable from the
+velocity field and the score are related by an invertible linear formula, each recoverable from the

 other through the schedule \(\alpha_t, \beta_t\).
 What the diffusion literature calls learning the